parmentelat/r2lab-obsolete/website/hardware.md

   </p>

   <p>
-  The resources/nodes keep **three wired interfaces**, which are designed and implements the main following components as well.
+  The nodes keep **three wired interfaces**, which are designed and implements the main following components as well.
   </p>
   **CM card**:<br>
   A small web server run in a Chassis Manager Card (CM card) to control and monitor the nodes.
 The CM card answer HTTP requests to expose on/off actions, status and others like: